How Colleges Award Credits for Work Experience

 • Written explanations of how your prior learning relates to course content

-You may also need to supply academic transcripts, certificates of training completion, verification letters, and any other documentation that supports your claim.
+You may also need to supply academic transcripts, certificates of training completion, verification letters, and other documentation that supports your claim.

 Challenge Examinations